 The applicant indicated in their analysis that the parking requirement would be an outlier based on the list of comparable parking provided at other golf courses.
 However, staff feels that the data provided within their comparable use table is insufficient to make such a determination.
 Staff would need data on gross square footage and other uses to accurately compare the courses on that list to this application, as it relates to the assumptions for average parking per day.
 Staff disagrees with the methodology for the number of parking spaces for the golf course listed on page 9 of the applicants report.
-The calculation does not appear to include employees and support staff for the course, as the town's six per hole standard does.
+That said, staff's own review of the parking has concluded that the number of parking spaces, excluding the event space use, should be sufficient.
+The event space parking remains and issue to be addressed in the parking waiver/variance, and in the Development Agreement.

-Additionally, the times provided are repeatedly identified as expected and assumed.
 Staff believes that if a parking waiver or variance is to move forward, specific and enforceable language would be need to be incorporated in the development agreement to ensure that deviation from times of operation do not occur.
 The same is true for the use of the event area, which currently shows no additional parking impact.